openmindculture/react-dataviz-demo/README.md

 # React DataViz Demo

-**I want to start a simple data visualization demo project using React with ReCharts and preferably TypeScript and TSX.** I also wanted to use evaluate AI assistants and learn new skills.
+**I wanted to start a simple data visualization demo project using React with ReCharts and preferably TypeScript and TSX.** I also wanted to use evaluate AI assistants and learn new skills.
 Here is what I learned.

 ## Tutorials vs. AI assistance